Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Applications

 We introduce a \emph{three-fold ALS} algorithm to solve the above optimization problem.
 Notice that the loss function \eqref{eq:est_joint_multitype_AUV} is quadratic in each of the unknowns $\ba, \bu, \bv$ if we fix the other two.
 The \emph{three-fold ALS} algorithm alternatively solves for each of the unknowns while fixing the other two.
 In each iteration, this algorithm proceeds as follows: solving $\ba$ via least squares with nonnegative constraints, next solving $\bu$ by least square, and then solving $\bv$ via least squares followed by an ortho-normalization step, which is an orthogonal Procrustes problem \cite{gower2004procrustes}.
 Additionally, we add an optional $K$-means step to ensure that $\bc$ has only $Q$ distinct columns.
 The details of the algorithm are postponed to Section \ref{sec:3fold_ALS}.

 Figure \ref{fig:multitype_kernel} numerically compares the three-fold ALS with and without the $K$-means step.
-Here we consider $Q=2$ types of kernels corresponding to short-range and long-range interactions.
+We consider the example of $N = 10$ agents and $Q=2$ types of kernels corresponding to short-range and long-range interactions, which are constructed through $p = 16$ linear spline basis functions on $[0, 5]$.
+The correspondence between agents and the type of kernels is uniformly randomly generated.
 We use the data of $M = 400$ independent trajectories, with a uniform distribution over the interval $[0, 5]$ as initial distribution, $\Delta t = 10^{-3}, L = 50$ so that $T = 0.05$, and the stochastic force and the observation noise have $\sigma = \sigma_{obs} = 10^{-3}$.
 The weight matrix is randomly generated with entries sampled from the uniform distribution on $[0,1]$, followed by a row-normalization.
 The true kernels are constructed on spline basis functions, representing short-range interaction (Type 1) and long-range interaction (Type 2).

 Figure \ref{fig:multitype_kernel} reports the error decay in the iteration number and the comparison between the estimated and true kernels.
 It shows that the algorithm using $K$-means at each step performs better than the one without the $K$-means since it preserves more model information.